 you are challenged to make a patch in vcv rack to showcase creative use of modules, so other users may get inspired. you can also win eternal fame!

 for this edition, get your chiptune on! because the challenge is to make a patch with any of the oscillators from kautenjadsp, which emulate chips from classic game systems.

 == rules ==

-- make a patch in vcv rack using the chosen module and upload your patch to patchstorage.com and/or in your reply to this thread
+- make a patch in vcv rack and upload your patch to patchstorage.com and/or in your reply to this thread

 - make a video showcasing your patch and upload it to youtube (if possible)